rafalp/Misago/dev-docs/new-apps.md

-# Naming conventions
+# Writing apps guide

-This document is a guide to naming conventions used in the codebase.
-Please don't treat it as gospel - not everything has a naming convention, and justified exceptions are allowed.
+This document is a guide to organizing code in apps.
+Please don’t treat it as gospel - conventions don’t cover everything, and justified exceptions are allowed.

+## Function modules

+Avoid creating `api.py` or `utils.py` modules for API functions.
+Instead, put them in files with descriptive names:

+- `prefetch.py`: Functions that prefetch data.
+- `lock.py`: Functions implementing the lock/open business logic.

+If you can’t come up with a name, name the module after the app.
+For example, the `privatethreadmembers` package can have a `members.py` module containing business logic for retrieving and managing private thread members.

-## Class-based views, forms, templates and url names
+## Class-based views

-### Views

 Prefix the class name with the model or feature name when it makes sense: